 Ever panic on a portrait session because you’re unsure as to your camera settings?
 Relax!
 Here are some easy tips for your portrait camera settings!

 So I think we’ve all been there.
-You arrive on a portrait location and things are not “business as usual.”
+You arrive at a portrait location and things are not “business as usual.”
 Maybe you’re behind on time, the light is not what you had hoped for, or the kids are extra wiggly!
 Don’t freak out.
 If you manage to learn the basics of your camera and your “go-to” portrait camera settings, you will produce images your clients love.
 The main goal is to remain calm and professional.
 It’s ok if you’re freaking out inside (we ALL do it on occasion).

 While there is no ONE standard group of settings for every session, there are some rules we can follow to get great results (while gaining confidence and making little tweaks along the way).
-This is a learning process, so be gentle on yourself and practice, practice, practice.
+This is a learning process, so be gentle with yourself and practice, practice, practice.
 It will all become second nature soon, I promise.

 First, what lens do you choose?